Dubai’s AI Chef Is Designing Bizarre Dishes — Humans Still Do the Cooking

 The preparation of dishes and their final presentation in the restaurant are still overseen by Chef Serhat Karanfil, who admits that he doesn’t always agree with the AI’s decisions.

 Fortunately for chefs, recent research indicates that kitchen workers are unlikely to be replaced by AI anytime soon.
-A recent Microsoft study showed that human chefs have an extremely low compatibility rating with AI.
-This means that artificial intelligence is unlikely to assist them in their work.
+A Microsoft study showed that human chefs have an extremely low compatibility rating with AI, meaning artificial intelligence is unlikely to assist them in their work.

-According to scientists, the likelihood of being replaced by artificial intelligence is about the same as that for police officers, funeral home workers, and medical professionals.
+The likelihood of being replaced by artificial intelligence was about the same as that for police officers, funeral home workers, and medical professionals.